 Canvas with an example of an opened workflow

 Properties and values section

-This section lets you set the activities parameters and manages the variables created during development.
+This section lets you set the activity parameters and manages the variables created during development.
 It changes according to the type of the selected activity block.
 'Properties' tab contains a set of options depending on the selected block.
 'Variables' tab stores the user-created variables that can be used in development.

 Console window.
-In this example an output message indicating that the bot was saved successfully is displayed
+In this example, an output message indicating that the bot was saved successfully is displayed